GeertvanGeest/AWS/README.md

 * Last name
 * e-mail (not used now)
 * Server name.
 The instances will be created and tagged with that name.
 * Elastic IP address.
+You should associate only one EIP to a server name, and generate on forehand.

-The rows may contain duplicate names on different servers.
-This means that for each instance that user will be created.
+The rows may contain duplicate names.
+If the same name is associated with a single server name, it will be created only once.
+Otherwise, the user will be created for each separate instance.
 Only one password and one key will be created that can be used on all servers.

 The list has to be tab delimited.
 Here's an example: